peepi-com-br/vuetify-tiptap/README.md

 </script>
 ```

-You can also pass this function as a global option to the plugin and add the `:enableMentions="true"`.
+You can also pass this function as a global option to the plugin and add .

 ```js
 Vue.use(VTiptap, { mentionItems: async query => (await myApi.users(query)).data });